uzyovoys/zenbot/_pages/start.md

 # What Is Zenbot
 Zenbot is an online _natural language processing_ (NLP) service and bot hosting.

-It allows you to add natural language interface to any application, website or chat bot for widely used messengers like Facebook, Slack, Skype and Telegram.
+It enables you to add a natural language interface to any application, website or chatbot for widely used messengers like Facebook, Slack, Skype and Telegram.

 ## Natural Language Interface?
-Yep! າhe era of artificial intelligence and advanced human-to-computer interfaces is already here!
+Yep!
+The era of artificial intelligence and advanced human-to-computer interfaces is already here!

-Zenbot makes it really easy to upgrade your service or application so _it can understand_ the user’s text or voice input.
+Zenbot makes it really easy to upgrade your bot or application so _it can understand_ the user’s text or voice input.

 ## Where to Use It?
-Well, strictly speaking, you can use this ability everywhere instead of large forms, overloaded interfaces, bunches of buttons and checkboxes and other UI components.
+Strictly speaking, you can use this ability everywhere instead of large forms, overloaded interfaces, bunches of buttons and checkboxes and other UI components.

-Also there are some areas where user’s voice is one of the most appropriate choices for human-to-machine interface.
+Also there are some areas where the user’s voice is one of the most appropriate choice for human-to-machine interface.
-Like smart homes, automotive applications, wearable devices, and yes — **chat bots**!
+Like smart homes, automotive applications, wearable devices, and yes — **chatbots**!

 # How Does It Work?
 You have to create a [Botscript](/botscript/) (a simple XML formatted file) and upload it to Zenbot through [web console](https://zenbot.org).